mdn/content/files/en-us/learn/common_questions/what_is_a_web_server/index.md

 ### Static vs. dynamic content

 Roughly speaking, a server can serve either static or dynamic content.
 Remember that the term _static_ means "served as-is".
-Static websites are the easiest to set up, so we suggest you make your first site a static site.
+Static websites are the easiest to set up, so we suggest you make your first site, a static site.

 The term _dynamic_ means that the server processes the content or even generates it on the fly from a database.
 This approach provides more flexibility, but the technical stack is more complex, making it dramatically more challenging to build a website.